Should I Get a Divorce?

 Something told me, though, that I’d be taking myself with me wherever I want–even into a new relationship after I got divorced–and that some of those less appealing qualities might go along with me unless I improved the only person I could: me.

 I’m unspeakably grateful that I learned the 6 Intimacy Skills™, which taught me how to do that.
-They’ve been the best self-improvement program I have ever undertaken.
+They’re the best self-improvement program I have ever undertaken.

 And without my broken marriage to practice them in, I’m not sure I would ever have gotten the miracle of feeling so confident, calm and dignified–not to mention loved every single day just for being me.